-The 7 Most Spectacular Sea Caves in the US
+The 7 Most Spectacular Sea Caves in the U.S.

 Written by Kellianne Matthews

-Share this post on:
+Share on:

 How Sea Caves Are Formed

 Sea caves are created by waves that erode the bedrock along the ocean coast and lakeshores.
 With each crash against the bedrock, the waves etch out intricate patterns and shapes.
 This results in incredible formations that vary in shape, size, and even color.
 Sea caves can be found in almost every type of rock.
-They usually form where the rock is weakest, like along fractures, fractures, foliation, and bedding planes.
+They usually form where the rock is weakest, like along fractures, foliation, and bedding planes.

 Over time, waves can create open sea caves on both ends, forming a natural bridge or arch.
 Sometimes, the arch’s roof will collapse, leaving behind a sea stack.
 If erosion continues, another cave may turn into an arch as well.